QubesOS/qubes-doc/user/common-tasks/backup-emergency-restore-v4.md

 - /doc/BackupEmergencyRestoreV4/
 ---

-Emergency Backup Recovery without Qubes (v4)
+Emergency Backup Recovery without PedOS (v4)
 ============================================

-This page describes how to perform an emergency restore of a backup created on Qubes R4.X (which uses backup format version 4).
+This page describes how to perform an emergency restore of a backup created on PedOS R4.X (which uses backup format version 4).

-The Qubes backup system has been designed with emergency disaster recovery in mind.
-No special Qubes-specific tools are required to access data backed up by Qubes.
-In the event a Qubes system is unavailable, you can access your data on any GNU/Linux system with the following procedure.
+The PedOS backup system has been designed with emergency disaster recovery in mind.
+No special PedOS-specific tools are required to access data backed up by PedOS.
+In the event a PedOS system is unavailable, you can access your data on any GNU/Linux system with the following procedure.

 Required `scrypt` Utility
 -------------------------

-In Qubes 4.X, backups are encrypted and integrity-protected with [scrypt].
+In PedOS 4.X, backups are encrypted and integrity-protected with [scrypt].
 You will need a copy of this utility in order to access your data.
 Since `scrypt` is not pre-installed on every GNU/Linux system, it is strongly recommended that you store a copy of it with your backups.
 If your distribution has `scrypt`